platformsh/platformsh-docs/sites/friday/src/get-started/strapi/_index.md

 You can jump to [deploying your project](#deploy).
 {{< /note >}}

-There are slightly different ways to link your local project to your {{% vendor/name %}} project based on the Git workflow you chose for you project, as discussed earlier in this guide.
+There are slightly different ways to link your local project to your {{% vendor/name %}} project based on the Git workflow you chose for your project, as discussed earlier in this guide.

 {{< codetabs >}}
 +++